0tii/GladiatusApi/README.md

-# ⚔️ GladiApi
+# ⚔️ GladiatusApi

 A C# library for interacting with the browser-based idle game *Gladiatus* from *Gameforge*.
-There is no browser automation - all character actions use requests, however retrieval of game information is done by evaluating document get requests and therefore the game's html.
+There is no browser automation - all character actions use ajax requests, however retrieval of game information is done by evaluating document GET requests and therefore requires parsing the game's html.

 ## GladiApi

-The actual api source
+The actual api source.
+Wip.

 ### Instantiation